 Despite the increasing opportunities to work remotely, the office is still believed to survive in one way or another.
 This because the success of a business in a knowledge-based economy is dependent on face-to-face interaction.
 Without an office the employees can be described as individuals loosely connected by a company name.

 But again, all employees are not believed to willingly attend to any type of office unless it can offer an indoor environment that is safe and comfortable, and that encourages them to be at their best.
 This is where the indoor climate plays a significant role.

 Offices that require long-time commuting is to some extent expected to be disregarded in favour of a better work-life balance.
 The traditional business district is therefore believed to become more varied, increasingly mixed with apartments, gym, wining and dining.
 The business district is expected to turn into a vibrant zone of everyday life, sometimes called a 20-minute neighbourhood.

 At the same time, there is an argument for why a number of offices may be popping-up in the suburbs.
-It is closer and more convenient for the employees living outside the city and allows for that improved work-life balance.
+It is closer and more convenient for the employees living outside the city and allows for that improved work-life balance many are loning for.
 In this case, the inner-city office can be thought of as a brand statement used to attract and retain talents and customers, to expose products and reflect company values.